kgajsek/SvcMan/README.md

 When the first request for a particular service comes in, SvcMan will assign it a port (9600-9699) and start an executable with serviceName and its port and then forward that request to it.
 All further requests are just forwarded.

-Services should be placed in subfolders under SvcMan.
+Services should be placed in sub directories under SvcMan.
 Each service can have many versions, SvcMan will just execute the latest (ordered by directory name).

 Example: